hedge-dev/HedgeModManager/README.md

   Avoid trying to report the same issue multiple times.

 ### Bug/Issue Reporting
-Unless written and submitted properly for tracking, issues wwill need to be posted in the [discussion forum](https://github.com/hedge-dev/HedgeModManager/discussions).
+Unless written and submitted properly for tracking, issues will need to be posted in the [discussion forum](https://github.com/hedge-dev/HedgeModManager/discussions).

 Please avoid creating issues in the Issues tab unless you know what you are doing.
 Incorrect reporting of issues with the Issues tab will lead to the issue being closed.